 Let’s work to solve our problems, not make them worse by passing this ordinance....

 The so-called Healthy Workforce Ordinance would require all employers, big and small, to provide all employees (full-time, part-time and temporary) within the city with paid sick leave.

 Calculate the Cost to Your Business Here . . .

-We suggest a contribution of 10% of the impact on your business.
+We suggest a contribution of 10% of the first year impact on your business.